apache/spark/docs/python-programming-guide.md

 # Where to Go from Here

-PySpark includes several sample programs in the [`python/examples` folder](https://github.com/mesos/spark/tree/master/python/examples).
+PySpark includes several sample programs in the [`python/examples` folder](https://github.com/apache/incubator-spark/tree/master/python/examples).
-You can run them by passing the files to the `pyspark` script -- for example `./pyspark python/examples/wordcount.py`.
+You can run them by passing the files to the `pyspark` script; e.g.:

+    ./pyspark python/examples/wordcount.py

 Each program prints usage help when run without arguments.

 We currently provide [API documentation](api/pyspark/index.html) for the Python API as Epydoc.